tsnl/math-142-project/news/004 - nti - Project Presentation.md

 ## Nikhil's Presentation Liners

-- _sets diffusion to 0, grid lines on_
+- _sets diffusion to 0, tr = 0.1, grid lines on_
 - _returns_
     - "at first, there was nothing but a solid cube of fluid, suspended in cellular space."
     - _pause_
 - _sets diffusion to 0.0625_
     - "and then, things were set in motion."
 - _returns_
-    - "very slowly at first, our simulation of bulk properties expands"
+    - "our simulation of bulk properties expands"
     - "like a dense gas cloud slowly filling a room"
     - _pause_
-- but fortunately, we can speed things up
+- fortunately, we can speed things up
     - set time rate to 1.0
     - watch simulation pass too quickly
 - and run things over and over again
     - _reset simulation multiple times in a row_
       - _should be very fast_
 - while learning from our mistakes
-    - _lower time rate to 0.01_
+    - _lower time rate to 0.1_
     - play back again
+- and making changes
+    - add downward velocity field
+- as many times as we want
+    - set time rate to 0.01
+    - turn off grid lines

 - **welcome to `import antigravity`'s 2d fluid simulation tool**
   - _set spiral field, TR 0.0001, V/D=1_
   - reset, run in background with code explanation

-1. Show Stam Paper

-2. Show code (files will suffice)
-    - `simulator.pyx` with `class Simulator` and many methods
-      - can show Cython
-    - `app.py` contains GUI code
-    - multiple `demo` files => iterative

-3. Stress on diffuse solver
+- all of our work was based on this paper by Jos Stam,
+    - who discusses the strengths of our diffuse solver in greater depth
+    - the 'diffuse' step iteratively transfers weighted density
-   - used the Gauss-Seidel method for 20 iterations
+        - 20 times using Gauss-Seidel method
-   - not guaranteed to converge in practice, e.g.
-      - **crank the time rate to 1000**
-      - as we can see, the 'rho' aperture tends to infinity
-   - but in practice, works well enough
-      - imprecision can be cleaned up by sinks + sumps
-      - plus the fact that simulations are unlikely to run so long/fast
-   - can always replace with a more sophisticated solver: nothing so special about GS except a recommendation

-4. Evaluation:
-    1. wanted a 'fluid sandbox' to serve as an introduction to simulating PDEs
-        - real-time => interactivity => more opportunities to learn
-        - numerical methods find 'good enough' solutions for analytically intractable problems
+        - can also use multi-grid to avoid small t-step for smooth surface
-        - 'it works! sometimes! most of the time!' is more than good enough for me
+    - **stability** of this method is key: converges for small perturbations
+    - e.g. setting large time rate does cause divergence, but this can be limited and compensated for
+        - e.g. by running more iterations

-    2. had to devise visualization schemes
+- also had to apply visualization techniques
-        - e.g. 'density aperture' helped reveal this tend to infinity behavior
+    - e.g. density range mimics changing aperture of human eye, highlighting contrast, not abs-val
+    - haven't found this 'density aperture' elsewhere, but a useful trick for you ;)
+    - open qs:
-        - e.g. how to visualize velocity with colors?
+        - e.g. how to encode velocity?

-    2. improvement areas:
-        1. investigate maximum over time
-            - just added 'aperture' yest. night
-        2. how to visualize velocity with colors?
-            - could measure some kind of 'friction'
-        3. performance... ;-;
-            - sub 60 fps pains me
+        - e.g. make mean 0.5f brightness with +- variation: easy enough, just no time :(

+- conclusion: this tool debugged itself
+    - 'time rate', velocity fields, and 'density aperture' came together really well
+    - for me, this course is about exploring DEs with Python, and this tool accomplishes this.

+- Questions?
+-